 Women in cyber security make connections with others in the field.

 Join the CyberWire for the invitation-only 4th annual Women in Cyber Security event on October 17, 2017 in the Baltimore area.
 This networking event highlights and celebrates the value and successes of women in the industry.
-To be considered for an invitation, visit our event site and
+To be considered for an invitation, visit our event site and complete the Event Registration form.
+This is an ideal event for businesses passionate about empowering women to succeed in cyber security to sponsor.

 Equifax breach: lessons for incident response.